 Since there is a lack of knowledge about what toxic psychopathic people are, many agile professionals try to coach them.
 However, the psychopathic person normally ends up learning the coach’s tools and manipulating him or her for his own purpose.
 This obviously aggravates the problem.

 Coaching a psychopath is as dangerous as giving a loaded weapon to an orangutan.

 It’s also very dangerous to include a psychopath as part of a retrospective meeting.
 In a company I helped in London, the psychopath controlled the emotions of others during those meetings—where individuals were most vulnerable—to serve his personal interests.
 Unfortunately, all the members of the team ended up resigning in the medium term.

 Perhaps a good option would’ve been to add the following line to the Agile manifesto:

 In general, they are very good at reading the interviewer’s feelings and needs during a job interview, and because of this, they notch high scores during the selection process.
 That is why I always suggest to human resources, or whoever is in charge of hiring new roles, to do the following:

-- Screen all new candidates for management positions (or internal consultants) by a professional (psychologist or psychiatrist specialized in psychopathic personalities).
+- Screen all new candidates for management positions (or current employees/internal consultants) by a professional (psychologist or psychiatrist specialized in psychopathic personalities).

 - Evaluate the current management positions with which the new candidate will work.